-The following is adapted from D.I.Y Magic: A Strange & Whimsical Guide to Creativity, published by Penguin Books.
+The following on how to make your own tarot cards is adapted from D.I.Y Magic: A Strange & Whimsical Guide to Creativity, published by Penguin Books.

 I believe it is time to try approaching magic with a fresh perspective.
 This is what I have attempted to do in my new book D.I.Y.
 Magic— it is a collection of recipes, spells, and techniques meant to be experienced not studied.
 What is magic if we play with it outside of any context?
 What is magic in its raw form?
 I expect this take on magic might piss some people off, and hopefully delight some people as well!
 It is meant to be messy and fun; an activity, not an artifact.
 As Erik Davis, author of Techgnosis recently said to me, “D.I.Y.
 Magic represents a really significant change that is going on, the stripping away of a lot of the balderdash and exotica from esoteric and magical practices and the reformulating of them for a more immediate, hands-on, consciousness-hacking kind of approach.”